Physical Spirituality

 Relinquishing expectations of graduating to a separate non-material world after death does not necessarily imply an absence of post-mortal spiritual participation.
 The material world hosts pattern and serial meaning in vast profundity whether we are alive or dead.
 As living beings we are both architective processional organisms and visages of the cosmic connective system, enjoying both architective and connective meaning in materiality (though our connective appreciation is largely eclipsed by the architective dominion).
 Our bodily deaths (and those of every architective organism) involve only the end of our personal architective narratives and sentience, while our connective participation and sentience may continue, free of the architective dominion, as a visage of the cosmic connective system.

+I am not saying that we should abandon our search for these, only that they are not necessary to our spiritual endeavour.
+In looking towards the transcendental for spiritual relief we are looking in the wrong place.
 From the perspective of this book, our deities are of this world and parameterized by the same physical principles that we are.
 They, like us, are players, albeit grander players, in the natural free-for-all that is the universe.

-Propositions of all-powerful and all-knowing deities must be seen to be misleading.
+Propositions of all-powerful and all-knowing deities can be seen to be misleading.
 A Cosmic Deity, universal as it may be, would be limited by its incapacity to comprehend architective serial meaning.
-Furthermore, a purely connective deity could influence but not control outcomes, and the influence of a holistic deity would be significantly weaker than any competing architective powers.
+Furthermore, a purely connective deity could influence but not control outcomes, and the apprehension of a holistic deity would be significantly weaker than any competing architective powers.
 Connectively unimodal deities, cosmic or otherwise, would be riders of change much as we are, adventuring in an uncertain universe.
 Connectively unimodal deities, cosmic or otherwise, would be neither omniscient nor omnipotent.

 Hierarchical deities, on the other hand, could well be omnipotent, but only within their hierarchies.
 Processional deities, even those at the top of their processing architectures, only have organizational influence so they too could not be omnipotent.
-No architective deity can be omniscient either, for there is a world of connectivity beyond their comprehension - and beyond their reach.
+No architective deities can be omniscient either, for there is a world of connectivity beyond their comprehension - and beyond their reach.

 Autonomous, conscious organisms such as humans, though subject to architective control and organization, may be rebellious.
 We may have opportunities to switch from one hierarchy to another, say by changing religions.
 Perhaps more significantly, we may choose a connective activity over an architective one and thereby disregard a primary objective of our Planetary Deity.
 So architective deities too, would be riders of uncertainty, but reluctant ones.
 They'd rather constrain the world to the certainty of their control and to the wishful certainty of their own permanence.